What’s it all about?

 How does it work?

 A collaboration of several organizations all working together to “Build Entrepreneurs in Abilene.”
 Led and funded by the Development Corporation of Abilene, the program’s goal is designed to carry out a primary objective of the city’s economic development strategic plan of implementing an innovation ecosystem.

 Entrepreneurs enter the competition by completing an online application.
-The application asks each participant to provide information about their company’s background, team and business model.
-Similar to what would be included in an executive summary prepared for investors.
-Applicants can also submit a digital elevator pitch.
+This asks each applicant to provide information about their company’s background and business model.
+Additionally, applicants are required to submit a 2 minute “elevator pitch” video.
+That includes the following:

 Meet and Compete

-Teams that advance to the second phase will be required to participate in a more thorough review by the judging panel.
+Contestants that advance to the second phase will be required to participate in a more thorough review by a judging panel.
 This includes the following: